 Donkin, Richard, The History of Work – From hunter-gatherer to googler, an expansive, insightful and readable history.
 The further you look back, the further forward you can see.

 Frankl, Viktor, Man’s Search for Meaning – Harrowingly authentic.
 Inspiring.

-Handy, Charles, The Empty Raincoat – From 1995 and surprisingly prescient.
-Along with The Sovereign Individual, this book clarified my thinking and my view of the future.
+Handy, Charles, The Empty Raincoat – Along with The Sovereign Individual, this book set me thinking about the sovereign professional model.

 Harding, Ford, Rain Making – A professional’s guide to attracting new clients.